 A day in the city with the Kodak Charmera ~ dark laneways, bricks, and fluffy toys

 Toy cameras, very far from the realms of technical perfection, allow a broader and more playful view of the world.
-They turn ordinary things into immersive moments: “That reflection in the window really is interesting and worthy of my time and attention!”.
+They turn ordinary scenes into immersive moments: “That reflection in the window really is interesting and worthy of my time and attention!”.
 In this way, the eye is developed – the imagination fired – and the less serious camera becomes a tool that leads to the present moment playfully and without internal pressure and the solemn rituals surrounding serious gear.

 Mounds of cheerful cheap fluff – Kodak Charmera